Owe-Pay/OPBot/README.md

 * As a person who eats out with friends, I want a system that tracks the food items bought without the need for manually inputting the data, which reduces inconvenience for me.

 * As an existing user of Telegram, I would like the debt calculation to be done on Telegram so that it will integrate with my group chats.

 # Development Plan

 We have decided to start by implementing our Telegram Bot and our MySQL database to store user information for us to manage and use for our Telegram Bot.

+## Requirement Management

+With regards to how we will address the requirements to satisfy our User needs, we have split them into two categories: Functional and Non-Functional Requirements

+### Functional Requirements

+Functional Requirements refer to requirements for our project to work, without which it would be unable to provide it's core functionality.

+* User Registration
+* Group Registration
+* Order Creation with Unique Identification (UID)
+* Transaction Creation with UID
+* User Notification System
+* Historical Data of past Transactions and Orders
+* Help function to provide Users with assistance

+### Non-Functional Requirements

+* Fast response time of bot when issued with commands/messages
+* Integrity of User Data stored
+* Security of Telegram Bot (API Token)
+* 24/7 Availability of Bot
+* Mild impact on the Group Chat the Bot is in (Low spam)

+## Timeline

 You will find our proposed timeline below:

 ![Timeline](https://res.cloudinary.com/jianoway/image/upload/v1622808447/photo_2021-06-04_20-05-45_dwnjql.jpg)

+## Planned Implementation

 **Telegram Bot (@OwePay_bot)**